felangel/bloc/docs/recipesflutterblocaccess.md

 Again, we're going to have three parts to our application's UI:

-- App: the root application widget
+- App: the root application widget which manages the `CounterBloc` and provides it to the appropriate named routes.
-- HomePage: the container widget which will manage the `CounterBloc` and exposes `FloatingActionButtons` to `increment` and `decrement` the counter.
+- HomePage: the container widget which accesses the `CounterBloc` and exposes `FloatingActionButtons` to `increment` and `decrement` the counter.
 - CounterPage: a widget which is responsible for displaying the current `count` as a separate route.

 #### App